Vehicles, Bicycles, and Parking Lots

 Vehicles left in the Student Housing complex parking lots located at 4300 University Drive for more than 7 days without being registered to a current Housing resident may be considered abandoned and will be towed from the premises.
 The charges incurred will become the responsibility of the student who registered it with Residence Life, or if unregistered, the vehicle's DMV registered owner.
 For special parking circumstances, see the Housing Desk locations about temporary short-term guest permits.

 Vehicle Damage or Accidents

 Report all vehicle accidents, losses, or vandalism to the Housing Desk locations or to the Resident Advisor On-Duty.
 Staff will assist residents with documentation of situations and/or with contacting local law enforcement.
 The University assumes no liability for loss or damage to vehicles parked on the University campus.

 - Snow Removal

 Periodically through the winter, it is necessary for Facilities Services to plow the housing parking lots.
 It is imperative for residents to cooperate in moving their vehicles to properly facilitate this process.
 It is far easier and more efficient to plow the entire length of an empty lot rather than to work around a few vehicles, leaving unplowed spaces.
 Generally, either the upper lot or the lower lot will be plowed so that vehicles may be moved to the opposite lot.
-Residents will receive printed notices on every unit with a minimum of 24 hours notice.
-Residents are expected to make arrangements to move their vehicles some at some point before the posted plow time has been scheduled.
-In the spring the same process is used to sweep the gravel from the lots that has accumulated over the summer.
+Residents will notification via email with a minimum of 24 hours' notice.
+Residents are expected to make arrangements to move their vehicles at some point before the posted plow time has been scheduled.
+In the spring the same process is used to sweep the gravel from the lots that has accumulated over the winter.
 There is a $25 fine for failure to move a vehicle for a posted plowing.